Aman-Kumar-ak/Masala-Madness/README.md

 ## Issue

-Number of order showing both paid/unpaid.
-We have to fix it.
+In orders.jsx, In order Management while choosing the date from calendar there is a option of clear button.
+While pressing that all the orders is disappearning.
+We have to fix that.

 ## Things to do now